Bolpat/DIPs/DIPs/DIP-3NNN-QFS.md

 Because plus types that include `void` are `void`, if any of the member accesses returns `void`, the whole expression returns `void`.
+It is also `void` if there is no common type of those expressions.

 If the type of `expr` includes `typeof(null)`, in the non-UFCS case member access can never succeed,